ironcore-dev/ironcore/docs/usage/compute/machine.md

   - **Update Cache**: The scheduler updates the cache with recalculated allocatable `machineClass` quantities.
   - **Assign MachinePoolRef**: The scheduler assigns the selected `machinePoolRef` to the machine object.

-2. **IRI Machine creation**: Once the Machine is allocated to a particular pool, the `MachineController` processes the `Machine` resource and it extracts the `ignitionData`, `networkInterfaces` and `volumes` information from the `spec` and prepares IRI machine resource.
+2. **IRI Machine Creation and Brokering**:
+  - The Machine is allocated to a particular pool via the scheduler.
+  - The `machinepoollet` responsible for this pool picks up the `Machine` resource and extracts the `ignitionData`, `networkInterfaces` and `volumes` information from the `spec` and prepares the IRI machine object.

-3. **Machine Brokering**: Once IRIMachine object is prepared create/update the machine request is sent to a broker via the IRI interface(via GRPC call).
-An actual VM is created when the request reaches the compute provider.
-Once the response is received from IRI call Machine status is updated with the status recieved.
+  - Once the IRIMachine object is prepared the machine create/update request is sent to a broker via the IRI interface(via GRPC call) either against a broker (to copy the resource into another cluster) OR a provider implementation e.g. libvirt-provider which creates a corresponding machine against libvirt/QEMU.
+  - Once the response is received from IRI call Machine status is updated with the status received.

 4. **Network Interface handling**: `MachineControllerNetworkinterface` takes care of attaching/detaching Network interfaces defined for the machine.
 Once the attachment is successful status is updated from `Pending` to `Attached`.

 5. **Volume handling**: `MachineControllerVolume` takes care of attach/detach of Volumes(Storage) defined for machine.
 Once the attachment is successful status is updated from `Pending` to `Attached`.

+6. **Ephemeral resource handling**:
+  - The `Volume` and `NetworkIntreface` can be bound with the lifecycle of the Machine by creating them as ephemeral resources. (`Note`: For more details on how to create ephemeral resources refer to <a href="https://github.com/ironcore-dev/ironcore/tree/main/config/samples/e2e/machine-with-ephemeral-resources">Machine with ephemeral resources</a>)
-6. **Ephemeral resource handling**: If `NetworkIntreface` or `Volume` is defined as ephemeral(i.e. coupled to the lifetime of the machine object) in the machine spec, `MachineEphemeralControllers` takes care of creating and destroying respective objects on creation/deletion of the machine.
+  - If `NetworkIntreface` or `Volume` is defined as ephemeral `MachineEphemeralControllers` takes care of creating and destroying respective objects on creation/deletion of the machine.

 ## Lifecycle and States